Bladder Infection in Cats

 - Urinary acidifier Cranberry and Potassium Citrate to remove stones.
 The acid urine gives the pet two advantages in fighting UTI:

-- The mild acid environment is soothing to bladder tissue and making urine unfavorable for bacterial growth and stone formation.
+- The mild acid environment is soothing to bladder tissue and makes urine unfavorable for bacterial growth and stone formation.

-If you have a breed that is prone to bladder infection, it is best to prevent before the burning and sand or stones happens.
-Once bladder infection is cleared, maintain bladder health with Doc Roy's Potassium Citrate + Cranberry
+If you have a breed that is prone to bladder infection, it is best to prevent an infection before the burning and sand or stones happen.
+Once a bladder infection is cleared, maintain bladder health with Doc Roy's Potassium Citrate + Cranberry

-at one half the treatment dose.
-By creating an unfavorable environment for bacteria and stone formation we can control the bladder infections our pets have to endure.
+at half the treatment dose.
+By creating an unfavorable environment for bacteria and stone formation, we can control and prevent bladder infections.

 Prevention is always preferred to treatment and a lot more comfortable!